 Our Board assumes responsibility for our stewardship.
 The mandate of our Board is to supervise the management of our business and affairs.
 Our Board delegates day-to-day managerial responsibilities to management, and any responsibility not delegated to senior management or to a committee of the Board remains with the full Board.
-Our Board has a formal mandate, the text of which is attached to this Proxy Statement/Circular as Exhibit A.
+Our Board has adopted formal Corporate Governance Guidelines, the text of which is attached to this Proxy Statement/Circular as Exhibit A.

-Our Board is currently composed of eight directors, and Shareholders are being asked at the Annual Meeting to re-elect each of these eight directors to an additional one-year term.
+Our Board is currently composed of nine (9) directors, and Shareholders are being asked at the Annual Meeting to re-elect each of these directors, other than Drs.
+Venker and Cheng, to an additional one-year term.
+The size of the Board will be reduced to seven (7) as of the Annual Meeting.

-Independent directors (according to the applicable standards of the SEC, Nasdaq and the rules and regulations of the Canadian provincial securities regulatory authorities) are as follows: Dr. Torti, Mr. Burgess, Mr. Henriques, Dr. Manchester, Dr. Venker, Mr. Meyers and Dr. Cheng.
+Independent directors (according to the applicable standards of the SEC, Nasdaq and the rules and regulations of the Canadian provincial securities regulatory authorities) are as follows: Dr. Torti, Mr. Burgess, Mr. Henriques, Dr. Manchester, Dr. Venker, Mr. Meyers, Dr. Cheng and Dr. Tran.
 In connection with its assessment, our Board considered (i) each director's beneficial ownership of our Common Shares reported in the "Stock Ownership of Directors, Officers and Principal Shareholders" section of this Proxy Statement/Circular, (ii) the agreements and transactions reported in the "Related Party Transactions" section of this Proxy Statement, (iii) with respect to Drs.
 Torti, Manchester and Venker, their affiliation with certain beneficial owners of more than 5% of our Common Shares (please refer to the biographies of the current directors in the "Executive Officers and Directors" section of this Proxy Statement/Circular for details regarding the affiliation of Drs.
 Torti, Manchester and Venker with Roivant) and their original election and/or nomination to our Board on behalf of such Shareholders.
 Our Board has also determined that each member of our Audit Committee, Compensation Committee and Corporate Governance and Nominating Committee meets the independence requirements applicable to those committees as prescribed by applicable rules and regulations of Nasdaq and the SEC.